rodprogramdev/100-days-of-code/log.md

 # Day 84: June 23, 2019
 Progress: Still reviewing the basics of JavaScript concepts, reviewed concepts for variable mutation and type coercion, basic operators such as math operators, logic, and typeof operators.

+# Day 85: June 24, 2019
+Progress: Worked onlearning operator precedence.
+Learned about a good resource table in the lessons for operator precedence Learned the associativity explanation on how precedence of operators works.
+Worked on a coding challenge in my UDEMY course.